gregorybchris/zhed/README.md

 ### `zhed check`

-Check if a solution is already known for a given level.
+Check if a solution is already known for a given level and if it is make sure that it is correct by running it against its level.

 ```bash
 zhed check 10